Back icon

 Bid-Ask Spread

 Predominantly observed in all forms of market transactions, the bid-ask spread is foundational to understanding market dynamics.
-It is particularly prominent in markets with high trading volumes, such as major currency pairs in Forex trading or popular stocks in the stock market.
-This spread directly indicates the asset’s liquidity – a narrower bid-ask spread often signifies a highly liquid market with a high volume of trading activity.
-In contrast, a wider spread indicates lower liquidity and higher transactional costs.
+It is especially noticeable in markets with substantial trading volume, including popular securities in the stock market or significant pairings of currencies in Forex trading.
+This spread immediately shows the liquidity of the asset; a smaller bid-ask spread usually indicates a more liquid market with plenty of trading activity.
+In contrast, a wider spread indicates lower liquidity and higher transaction costs.

 Fixed vs. Variable Spreads